 TST Dissolution Kinetics in the Surface-Reaction-Limited Regime of Low Drug-Loading ASDs

-A volcano science equation could predict how poorly soluble drugs dissolve — and when they fail.
+A volcano-rock chemistry equation could predict how poorly soluble drugs dissolve from pharmaceutical formulations.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.